-• Listen to your pet's heart - Heart murmurs, abnormal heart beat patterns (arrhythmias) and signs of heart disease can be heard through a stethoscope.
+Listen to your pet's heart for heart murmurs, abnormal heart beat pattern (arrhythmias) and signs of heart disease can be heard through a stethoscope.

-• Examine your pet's teeth and mouth– Dental disease is the most common disease we see.
+Examine your pet's teeth and mouth - Dental disease is the most common disease we see.
 Examining your pet's teeth and mouth allows us to determine level of infection and impaction, plaque and tartar so recommend needed dental cleanings.
-Puppies and kittens also need to be checked to ensure there are developing properly.
+Puppies and kittens also need to be checked to ensure they are developing properly.

-• Perform blood & lab tests - A complete physical exam should include a heartworm test as well blood and urine tests each year.
+Recommend blood and lab tests - A complete physical exam should include a heartworm test as well as blood and urine tests each year.
 Not only can these tests identify the presence of underlying disease, they create a baseline should your pet become ill.
-A few simple tests give us so many results about your pet’s kidneys, liver, pancreas, blood sugar, white & red blood cells and platelet counts.
+A few simple tests give us so many results about your pet's kidneys, liver, pancreas, blood sugar, white and red blood cells and platelet counts.

-• Screen for parasites – A recommended fecal examination allows us to check for parasites or worms in your pet.
+Screen for parasites - A recommended fecal examination allows us to check for parasites or worms in your pet (additional charge).